David R. Karp, PhD

 Kaaren Williamsen is the Title IX Coordinator at Swarthmore College.
 Previously she founded and directed the Carleton College Gender and Sexuality Center.
 As part of her work in building and leading the center, she created innovative sexual violence prevention programs including peer education, comprehensive sexuality education, men’s groups, survivor support, new student orientation and student-led no-credit courses on healthy sexuality.
 She also created institutional support services for gay, lesbian, bisexual and transgender students, including peer mentor program, support groups, campus education and professional development for faculty and staff.
 Kaaren also served as a Deputy Title IX Coordinator for Prevention and was a key member of the Title IX Lead Team at Carleton, which oversaw all efforts toward sexual violence prevention and campus response.
 In addition, she coordinated and trained the Sexual Misconduct Support Advisers and the Community Board on Sexual Assault which heard sexual misconduct cases.
 Before moving founding the Gender and Sexuality Center, Kaaren worked in residential life and in LGBT advisor roles at Carleton as well as two other Minnesota colleges and universities.
 Kaaren earned her B.A. in philosophy with honors from Gustavus Adolphus College, an MS in Women’s Studies from Minnesota State Mankato, and her M.A. in counseling and student personnel psychology from University of Minnesota.
-She is currently enrolled in the University of Minnesota’s doctoral program in Organizational Leadership, Policy, and Development working on her dissertation on restorative justice and campus sexual misconduct.
+She received her PhD in Organizational Leadership, Policy, and Development at the University of Minnesota, and her dissertation focused on restorative justice and campus sexual misconduct.

 Jay Behel, PhD

 Coordinator of Rx for RJ: Prescribing Restorative Justice for Education in the Health Professions